mattgwagner/mattgwagner/whatiuse.md

 I'm in love with my [Kindle Fire](http://amazon.com).
 I have gotten through 15 or so books in the 3-4 months I've owned it, and it's also great to sync articles with another love, [Instapaper](http://instapaper.com).
 All of the articles I come across on Google Reader get synched into Instapaper for later reading on the Kindle.

-I version my code using Mercurial via [BitBucket](http://bitbucket.org/mattgwagner) and TortoiseHG.
-I'm also experienced enough to be dangerous using Git, and started sharing projects at [GitHub](http://github.com/mattgwagner).
+I version my code using Git and [GitHub](http://github.com/mattgwagner).

 I remember everything on my to do and grocery lists with [Remember the Milk](http://rememberthemilk.com), synced to my phone.